Jrdevangel/KataFizzBuzz/Readme.md

 "Buzz" if divisible by 5, or the number itself as a string if none of these conditions are met.

+# Functionalities

+For this exercise, I have used ad technologies the basic Java commands such as the conditional if.

 # Test

 This Java test class, KataFizzbuzzTest, uses JUnit to verify the KataFizzbuzz class.
 It contains four tests: